High availability with Azure Cosmos DB

 Multi-region accounts configured with multiple-write regions will be highly available for both writes and reads.
 Regional failovers are instantaneous and don't require any changes from the application.

-Multi-region accounts with a single-write region: During a read region outage, these accounts will remain highly available for reads and writes.
+Multi-region accounts with a single-write region (read region outage): During a read region outage, these accounts will remain highly available for reads and writes.
 The impacted region is automatically disconnected from the write region and will be marked offline.
 The Cosmos DB SDKs will redirect read calls to the next available region in the preferred region list.
 If none of the regions in the preferred region list is available, calls automatically fall back to the current write region.
 No changes are required in your application code to handle read region outage.
 Eventually, when the impacted region is back online, the previously impacted read region will automatically sync with the current write region and will be available again to serve read requests.
 Subsequent reads are redirected to the recovered region without requiring any changes to your application code.
-During both failover and rejoining of a previously failed region, read-consistency guarantees continue to be honored by Cosmos DB.
+During both failover and rejoining of a previously failed region, read consistency guarantees continue to be honored by Cosmos DB.

 Single-region accounts may lose availability following a regional outage.
-It's recommended to set up at least two regions (preferably, at least two write regions) with your Cosmos account to ensure high availability at all times.
+It's always recommended to set up at least two regions (preferably, at least two write regions) with your Cosmos account to ensure high availability at all times.

 Building highly available applications